antonyebrown/Customer_Propensity/README.md

 # Customer_Propensity
-A machine learning model to predict whether a customer will purchase a product.
+A machine learning model to predict whether or not a customer will purchase a product.